hailuand/corgimq/README.md

 - Lightweight: bring **just your DBMS.** 🚀
 - Batteries included: sensible out-of-the-box defaults with a few optional knobs to get you dangerous _fast_. 🔋
 - Transactional: shared access of JDBC `Connection` available to provide transactional message handling. 🤝
-- Auditable: audit information in the queue retains if a message was read, by whom, and when. 🔎
+- Auditable: audit information in the queue captures if, when, and who read a message. 🔎
 - Guaranteed **exactly-once delivery** of a message to a reader - if someone's currently reading it, no one else receives it.
 - Messages remain in queue until removed.